-For Dan Carlstrom of Carlstrom Associates, a manufacturer's rep organization that sells toolholders, milling products and workholding systems, the "light bulb" moment came when he recommended the high torque retention knob to a customer that was struggling with a boring product he had sold them.
+For Dan Carlstrom of Carlstrom Associates, a manufacturer's rep organization that sells tool holders, milling products, and workholding systems, the "light bulb" moment came when he recommended the High Torque retention knob to a customer that was struggling with a boring product that he had sold to them.

-"The customer was having a problem holding size on a component, so they had to take multiple boring passes and then do a final reaming pass to get this hole to size," explains Carlstrom.
-"When they put the high torque retention knob on the toolholder, the boring tool was able to cut the hole to size, in tolerance, in one pass."
+"The customer was having a problem holding size on a component, so they had to take multiple boring passes and then do a final reaming pass to get this hole to size," explained Carlstrom.
+"When they put the High Torque retention knob on the toolholder, the boring tool was able to cut the hole to size, in tolerance, in one pass."
 "They never gave me total cost savings, but needless to say it was significant.
-It also solved a huge headache for them," adds Carlstrom.
+It also solved a huge headache for them." added Carlstrom.

-Carlstrom, who emphasizes that his company does not represent or sell JMPP's high torque retention knobs, says whenever he runs a test of his product for a customer he does so with the knob installed to eliminate poor seating in the spindle as a variable that could affect performance.
+Carlstrom, who emphasized that his company does not represent or sell JMPP's High Torque retention knobs, said that whenever he runs a test of his product for a customer, he does so with the knob installed to eliminate poor seating in the spindle as a variable that could affect performance.

-"When I run an end mill test, a toolholder test, or a boring bar test, I will not run it without the high torque retention knob, period," says Carlstrom.
+"When I run an end mill test, a toolholder test, or a boring bar test, I will not run it without the High Torque retention knob, period," said Carlstrom.
 "I know it will make my tools, which I get paid for, run properly."

-The ROI in increased productivity
+The ROI in Increased Productivity

-In addition to increasing productivity, decreased tooling costs and set up times can increase revenues that more than justify the cost of high torque retention knobs.
+Decreased tooling costs and set up times, in addition to increased productivity, can increase revenues that more than justify the cost of High Torque retention knobs, according to JM Performance Products.

-Although the product costs nominally more than a traditional retention knob, at a conservative 10 per cent increase in productivity, the ROI can be as little as three weeks.
-At a 20 per cent increase, the ROI can be achieved in a week or less.
+Although the product costs nominally more than a traditional retention knob, at a conservative 10 percent increase in productivity, the ROI can be as little as three weeks.
+At a 20 percent increase, the ROI can be achieved in a week or less.